April 2021 | Virtual

 - Have the Scout's BSA member ID number available.
 This number is critical to identifying the Scouts in Scoutbook to ensure the Scout gets credit for requirements completed.
 Find a Scout's BSA Member ID at the bottom-center of their BSA membership card, ask their unit leader, or look it up in my.scouting.org (under Menu, then My Profile) or Scoutbook (under My Profile, then Edit Profile).

-Merit badge classes are very limited, if your Scout cannot attend for any reason, please update your registration and cancel the class so another Scout can attend.
-If you accidentally register for a class twice, please fix it or contact us so a spot opens for another Scout.
+- Merit badge classes are very limited, if your Scout cannot attend for any reason, please update your registration and cancel the class so another Scout can attend.

 Classes that are full will not show up in the registration system.